2010 Audi A3

 Wraparound taillamp clusters accentuate the broad sweep of the rear.
 They also give the shoulder line a take-off point that makes it look like a small spoiler has been integrated into the hatch just below the window line.
 Very sporty, as is the pair of bright exhaust tips not so bashfully protruding from below the bumper.

 Inside, the Audi A3 feels upscale.
 It offers a fine combination of utility and comfort, and exudes a high level of workmanship.
-Most materials are pleasing, though the dash material is not the best.
-The cockpit is a model of applied ergonomic science, with logical placement of controls and highly legible read-outs.
+Most materials are pleasing, and the cockpit is a model of applied ergonomic science, with logical placement of controls and highly legible read-outs.

 To evoke the feel of driving a sports car, the seating position is placed low in relation to the high and wide console.
 We found the seats to be very nice, and legroom adequate, both front and rear.
 The back seats are quite comfortable, more supportive than the front seats on many compacts, but the slope of the roof means tall passengers may find rear headroom compromised.